-We study kidney organogenesis using the zebrafish to explore conserved molecular mechanisms underlying kidney cell specification, differentiation and organ patterning.
-We also study organ pathologies that result from mutations in genes required for cilia biogenesis and function.
+We study kidney organogenesis using the zebrafish to explore conserved molecular mechanisms underlying vertebrate kidney cell differentiation, morphogenesis, ciliogenesis, and regeneration.

-- Liu Y, Pathak N, Kramer-Zucker A, and Drummond IA.
+Liu, Y., Pathak, N., Kramer-Zucker, A. and Drummond, I.A.
 2007.
 Notch signaling controls the differentiation of transporting epithelia and multiciliated cells in the zebrafish pronephros.
-Development.
-134:1111-22.
+Development, 134:1111-22.

 Vasilyev, A., Liu, Y., Hellman, N., Pathak, N. and Drummond, I.A.
 2012.
 Mechanical stretch and PI3K signaling link cell migration and proliferation to coordinate epithelial tubule morphogenesis in the zebrafish pronephros.
 PLOS One 7(7):e39992.
 PMC3399848

 Panizzi, J.R., Becker-Heck, A., Castleman, V.H., Al-Mutairi, D.A., Liu, Y., Loges, N.T., Pathak, N., Austin-Tse, C., Sheridan, E., Schmidts, M., Olbrich, H., Werner, C., Haffner, K., Hellman, N., Chodhari, R., Gupta, A., Kramer-Zucker, A., Olale, F., Burdine, R.D., Schier, A.F., O'Callaghan, C., Chung, E.M., Reinhardt, R., Mitchison, H.M., King, S.M., Omran, H., Drummond, I.A., 2012.
 CCDC103 mutations cause primary ciliary dyskinesia by disrupting assembly of ciliary dynein arms.
 Nature Genetics 44: 714-719.
 PMC3371652